LINCS-pipelines/pccse/README.md

 # pccse-docker
-## pccse-docker: Docker container for running PCCSE(P100 and GCP) processing pipelines in RStudio
+## pccse: Docker container for running PCCSE(P100 and GCP) processing pipelines in RStudio

 This docker image is developed to make a countainer for the processing of P100 and GCP data and generate level 4 of data from level 2.
 The docker is tested on August-31-2017 on the level 2 of P100 and GCP data from panorama.